ASSUME

 Development

-The Contribution Guidelines explain how to setup your development environment and contribute to the project.
+The Contribution Guidelines explain how to set up your development environment and contribute to the project.

 Creating Documentation